ShreeraamGit/Communicate-Data-Findings./README.md

 •	Bike ID
 •	User Type (Subscriber or Customer – “Subscriber” = Member or “Customer” = Casual).

-### Table of Contents

 ### 1.Installation

+The code should run with no issues using Python versions 3.*

 ### 2.Project Motivation

+For this project i wanted to answer the business questions like,

+- The time utilised by the users.
+- Time of the day most users prefer to use the services.
+- Day of the week most users prefer to use the services.
+- Month of the week  most users prefer to use the services.

 ### 3.File Descriptions
-### 4.Results

 ### 5.Licensing, Authors, and Acknowledgements

-### Installation.

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.

-### Project Motivation

-For this project, I was interestested in using Ford GoBike's trip data for public containing bike rides from Fall 2017.  to better understand:

 # **Summary of Findings:**